SaturnHEX9/Predator_Phylogenetic_Diversity/Ubuntu.md

     sudo R

-Now copy/paste these R commands to install dependencies.
+Now copy/paste each of these R commands to the R terminal.
+This will install dependencies.
 It may ask you to choose a mirror site for downloading.
 Choose one close to you.
 On success it should say "DONE".

     install.packages("devtools")
     install.packages(c("R6", "yaml", "digest", "crayon", "optparse"))